MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-sqlazure.md

 ## Handle bulk data

-Sometimes, you have to work with result sets so large that the connector doesn't return all the results at the same time, or you want better control over the size and structure for your result sets.
-The following lists includes some ways that you can handle such large result sets:
+Sometimes, you work with result sets so large that the connector doesn't return all the results at the same time.
+Or, you want better control over the size and structure for your result sets.
+The following list includes some ways that you can handle such large result sets:

 * To help you manage results as smaller sets, turn on *pagination*.
 For more information, see [Get bulk data, records, and items by using pagination](../logic-apps/logic-apps-exceed-default-page-size-with-pagination.md).
 For more information, see [SQL Pagination for bulk data transfer with Logic Apps](https://social.technet.microsoft.com/wiki/contents/articles/40060.sql-pagination-for-bulk-data-transfer-with-logic-apps.aspx).